 San Francisco State University is firmly committed to the repatriation of Native American human remains and cultural items whenever possible and to the respectful curation of cultural materials at all times.
 The primary goal of the SF State NAGPRA Program is to return ancestral remains and cultural objects to Native American communities.

 SF State University has served as a repository for Native American and non-Native American cultural materials for over 50 years: see the history of SF State collections (pdf).
-The NAGPRA Program is responsible for items from approximately 500 cultural sites located in 32 counties in California.
+The NAGPRA Program is responsible for approximately 500 cultural site collections originating from 34 counties in California.
 A smaller number of items originate from Oregon and Nevada.
-SF State is responsible for the custody of 99 collections containing human remains, funerary objects, sacred objects, and objects of cultural patrimony.
+99 of the site collections are known to contain human remains, and/or funerary objects, sacred objects, and objects of cultural patrimony.
 The NAGPRA Program is also responsible for Native American cultural items at the Treganza Anthropology Museum (TAM).
 The TAM collections include cultural items from various areas across the U.S. and Alaska.